3mcd/javelin/docs-src/content/ecs/entities.md

 weight = 4
 +++

 Entities are abstract buckets of components that represent higher-order objects in your game.
-Entities are strictly defined by their component makeup, and do not contain any data or methods themselves.
+They are strictly defined by their component makeup, and do not contain any data or methods themselves.

 ## Entity Management

 ### Creating entities

 Entities are created using `world.spawn`.
-This method is a variadic function that accepts 0..n components and returns a newly created entity attached to those components.
+This method accepts 0..n components and returns a newly created entity attached to those components.

 ```typescript
 const player = { type: 1, name: "elrond" }